-While most residents are aware that the District lacks voting representation in the Senate and the House of Representatives, many may not be aware that the city is also deprived of full budget autonomy-the ability to have ultimate authority over how to spend the money it collects, although recent actions by DC policymakers and voters have increased our level of autonomy.
+While most residents are aware that the District lacks voting representation in Congress, many may not be aware that the city is also deprived of full budget autonomy-the ability to have ultimate authority over how to spend the money it collects, although recent actions by DC policymakers and voters have increased our level of autonomy.
 Indeed, every law passed by the DC Council and signed by the Mayor can be modified or even rejected by the Congress, with the DC budget being a special case.
-Until recently, the DC budget could go into effect only after the Congress approved it; in contrast, other legislation passed by the District goes through a 30-day period of congressional review, and then becomes law if Congress fails to modify it.
+Until recently, the DC budget could go into effect only after the Congress approved it; in contrast, other legislation passed by the District goes through a 30-day period of congressional review, and then becomes law if Congress fails to act to modify it.